harshbhaskerwar28/HMS/README.md

 ## Contributions

 Contributions to Archospital are welcome!
-Whether you want to add new features, improve existing ones, or fix bugs, feel free to submit a pull request.
+Whether you want to add new features, improve existing ones, or fix bugs, feel free to submit a pull request..

-## Credits

-Archospital is developed and maintained by [Your Name].
-Special thanks to the Flask and SQLite communities for their invaluable contributions.